Select a city

 However, if you love learning about London’s vibrant history, you don’t have to put your adventure on pause when you stop for a drink and a packet of pork scratchings.

 When you venture away from the usual highstreet jaunts, you’ll discover that London has a plethora of historic pubs with a story to tell.
 We’ve put together a list of the 9 oldest pubs in London.
 It features the public houses that have been graced by famous faces, threatened by past events and entwined in plots and scandals.
-So, be sure to see some of London's oldest pubs when you're on your bus tour of London.
+So, be sure to see some of London's oldest pubs when you're on your London hop-on hop-off bus tour.

 Oh, if walls could talk…